aysegul-erdem/Discrete-Computational-Structures/THE1/README.md

 solution.pdf
 ```

-This file contains my complete LaTeX-based solution for the exam.
+This file contains my complete solution for the assignment.

 ## Note

-This repository only contains my **solutions**.
+This repository only includes my **solutions**.
-The original exam description is summarized for documentation purposes.
+The problem statements are summarized for documentation purposes.